cursorbeat/cursorbeat.github.io/content/me.md

 linkedinURL: "https://www.linkedin.com/in/adrian-grimm"
 ---

-# About Me
+# About

 My name is Adrian Grimm.
-I am a Software-Developer.
+I am a Software-Developer and this is my project CursorBeat.
 ...tbc...